Jobs lost in every state and lifesaving cures not discovered: Possible impacts of research cuts

 Patients who live in rural counties are 10% more likely to die of their cancer than those living in metropolitan areas, said Neli Ulrich of the University of Utah’s Huntsman Cancer Institute.

-So Ulrich’s center helps train local doctors to do at least some of the blood tests and other steps of clinical trials that let faraway patients participate without traveling — a program threatened if her university loses tens of millions in NIH cuts.
+So Ulrich’s center helps train local doctors to do at least some of the blood tests and other steps of clinical trials that let patients from far away participate without traveling — a program threatened if her university loses tens of millions in NIH cuts.

 The issue: Most of the NIH’s budget — more than $35 billion a year — goes to universities, hospitals and other research groups.
 The grants are divided into “direct costs” — covering researchers’ salaries and a project’s supplies — and “indirect costs,” to reimburse other expenses supporting the work such as electricity, maintenance and janitorial staff, and safety and ethics oversight.